papatistos/zotero-zotts/README.md

 - **Enable/disable queueing**
   - If you want to speak a new item, should ZoTTS add it to a queue, or cancel the current item and speak the new one?
 - **Adjust the current voice and related settings**
-  - Voices used are the ones built in to your computer (WebSpeech), Azure TTS, or OpenAI TTS
+  - Voices used are the ones built in to your computer (WebSpeech), Azure TTS, OpenAI TTS, the Local OpenAI-compatible engine, or the dedicated Kokoro engine
+  - The Local engine now also exposes a model field
+  - The Kokoro engine can auto-detect the API base URL and populate available languages, models and voices from the server
-  - You can also adjust the rate/pitch/volume
+  - You can also adjust the rate/pitch/volume where supported
 - **Tweak shortcuts**
   - Rebind the speak, pause and cancel shortcuts to use other letters
   - Change what happens when you're holding `Ctrl/Cmd` vs `Ctrl/Cmd + Shift`